 John Cerreta was quoted in an article, "John Cerreta Talks Clerking for Alito, Commercial Litigation Changes" in the Connecticut Law Tribune.

-Clifford Nichols was quoted in an article, “3 Ways FRCP Amendments Could Affect Companies,” in Corporate Counsel.
+Clifford Nichols and Georgia Thompson were quoted in an article, “3 Ways FRCP Amendments Could Affect Companies,” in Corporate Counsel.
 The article is about how the first amendments to the Federal Rules of Procedure in almost a decade are now operational.
 Nichols comments that the less talked about changes to Rule 34 will have significant impact because they seek to do away with boilerplate objections and require that the objecting party disclose whether responsive information is withheld.

 Stamford, Conn., August 24, 2015 - Day Pitney is pleased to announce that 68 attorneys have been selected for inclusion in the 2016 Best Lawyers in America.
 Best Lawyers ranks lawyers through peer-review surveys, and has been published annually since 1983.